 How much does it cost to be an exhibitor?

-Exhibitor fees vary by trade show, so it’s best to contact event organisers for this information.
+Exhibitor fees vary by event, so it’s best to contact event organisers for this information.

-Trade show displays vary in cost by type and size, with smaller popups going for several thousand pounds and larger custom showpieces going for beyond ten thousand pounds.
+Exhibition displays vary in cost by type and size, with smaller popups going for several thousand pounds and larger bespoke showpieces going for beyond ten thousand pounds.